Two-Point Boundary Value Problems on Diffeomorphism Groups: Acknowledgments

 \section{Acknowledgments}

 The bulk of this work was completed during the author's Ph.D. studies at the University of Notre Dame.
-The author wishes to thank their advisor Professor Gerard Misio{\l}ek for introducing them to the problem and for many inspiring conversations.
-The author was supported in part by the National University of Ireland Dr. {\'E}amon de Valera Travelling Studentship in Mathematics.
+The author wishes to thank their advisor, Professor Gerard Misio{\l}ek, for introducing them to the problem and for many inspiring conversations.